Linear Regularizers Enforce the Strict Saddle Property: Bifurcations

 \section{Bifurcations}

-Regularization of a function naturally perturbs non-degenerate critical points, which can be limited by a judicious choice of regularizer.
-However, more seriously, regularization can also cause a \textit{local bifurcation} at a degenerate critical point: \begin{definition} Let $f: \mathbb{R}^n \times \mathbb{R}^k \rightarrow \mathbb{R}$ be a $C^2$ function.
-Let $(x^*,\mu^*)$ be a point for which $\nabla_x f(x^*,\mu^*) = 0$ and $\nabla_x^2 f(x^*,\mu^*)$ is singular.
-A \textit{local bifurcation} of this gradient system occurs at $x^*$ when a smooth change in $\mu$ away from $\mu^*$ induces a sudden change in the stability properties of the equilibrium at $x^*$. \end{definition}

-A ``sudden change in stability properties'' could mean $W^s(x^*)$ grows or shrinks in dimension, the critical point at $x^*$ splits into two or more critical points, or the critical point at $x^*$ is eliminated.
-A local bifurcation induced by linear regularization is illustrated in Example~\ref{e.bifurcation}:

-\begin{example} Consider again the function ~$f(x, y) = \frac{1}{3}x^3 + \frac{1}{2}y^2$ and consider two regularizations that add terms of the form $l_x x + l_y y$.
-The first sets~$l_x = 1$ and~$l_y = 0$ and the second sets~$l_x = -1$ and~$l_y = 0$, and we plot the trajectory behavior of gradient descent under these two regularizations in Figure~\ref{fig:degeneratesaddlebifurcation}. \end{example}
+Regularization of a function perturbs non-degenerate critical points, which can be limited by a judicious choice of regularizer.
+However, the same is not true of degenerate critical points, as can be seen in the following example. \begin{example} Consider again the function ~$f(x, y) = \frac{1}{3}x^3 + \frac{1}{2}y^2$ and consider two regularizations that add terms of the form $l_x x + l_y y$.
+The first sets~$l_x = 1$ and~$l_y = 0$ and the second sets~$l_x = -1$ and~$l_y = 0$, and we plot the trajectory behavior of gradient descent for each in Figure~\ref{fig:degeneratesaddlebifurcation}. \end{example}

-Observe that when $l_x = -1$, the original non-strict saddle point bifurcates into a strict saddle at $(-1,0)$ and a local minimum at $(1,0)$.
-Both of these points are non-degenerate, satisfying the SSP as ensured by Theorem~\ref{t.enforcessp}.
-However, we can see that the stable set (now defined for both of the resulting critical points) has actually expanded.
-This is because the resulting bifurcation has created a \textit{false minimum} at $(1,0)$:
+Observe that when $l_x = -1$, the original non-strict saddle splits into a strict saddle at $(-1,0)$ and a local minimum at $(1,0)$.
+Both of these points are non-degenerate, satisfying the SSP as ensured by Corollary~\ref{t.enforcessp}.
+However, we can see that $W^s_g$ (now defined for both of the resulting critical points, shown in red) has actually expanded.
+We have observed a \textit{local bifurcation} of the non-strict saddle point at $x^*$.